mesosphere/d2iq-engineering-blog/content/posts/flux-auto-deployment/index.md

 Let's explain a couple of terms first:

-- Infrastructure as code: This is a way to describe your infrastructure in a declarative way with code
+- Infrastructure as code (IaC): This is a way to describe your infrastructure in a declarative way with code.
 - GitOps: A way to automatically update your infrastructure to match the definition of your infrastructure as code from a git repository

 Now we can say that Flux is a GitOps solution for Kubernetes.
-That means Flux manages to apply your infrastructure as code-defined infrastructure from a Git repository to your Kubernetes cluster in an automated way.
+That means Flux manages to apply your IaC-defined infrastructure from a Git repository to your Kubernetes cluster in an automated way.

-There are two different approaches to GitOps, push based and pull-based - we will use the pull-based approach.
+There are two different approaches to GitOps, push based and pull-based; we are using the pull-based approach.

-Push-based means that the update is triggered by typically a CI/CD pipeline.
+Push-based means that the update is typically triggered by a CI/CD pipeline.
-Pull-based means that there are running services which monitor your git repository (or for example image registry) and act on changes when they occur, these resources will be most likely checked in an interval.
+Pull-based means that there are running services which monitor your git repository (or for example image registry) and act on changes when they occur.
+These resources most likely are polled on a specified interval.

 All of this has a couple of advantages:

-- You can deploy fast, easily and often by a push to a repository
+- You can deploy fast, easily and often by simply pushing to a repository
 - You can run a `git revert` if you messed up your environment and everything is like it was before
 - This means you can easily roll back to every state of your application or infrastructure
 - Not everyone needs access to the actual infrastructure environment, access to the git repository is enough to manage the infrastructure
-- Self-documenting infrastructure, you do not need to ssh into a server and look around running services or explore all resources on a Kubernetes cluster
+- Self-documenting infrastructure: you do not need to ssh into a server and look around running services or explore all resources on a Kubernetes cluster
 - Easy to create a demo environment by replicating the repository or creating a second deploy target

 ## Installing flux